Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Exploring genes.md

 # Exploring genes

-**Props to explain DNA and molecular biology, including a plastic DNA gel!** - nan
+**Props to explain DNA and molecular biology, including a plastic DNA gel!**

-Last initially checked on 2022-02-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2022-02-09 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2023-02-18 - Peter Methley (pm631@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->